 Looking for a fun arts and crafts for kids?
 Make egg shakers!
-Ideas to incorporate STEM, math, language, and movement are included with the directions.
+Ideas to incorporate STEM, math, language, and movement are included in the directions.
 This fun project is perfect for Easter, spring, or any time of year.

 I used the following supplies to make my eggs:

 Putting it Together